Great location, Bad Wedding experience!

 • The Bride, Groom and Wedding guests began eating and it wasn’t until we had nearly finished the two Afternoon Tea’s that the staff member came back into the room.
 He then took away the two empty bottom sandwich plates and replaced them with a full sandwich plate and a full cake plate.
 He then apologised for the delay in serving the third selection of Afternoon Tea.
 We never received the third scone plate for our Afternoon Tea for which was paid for!

-• By time we finished our Afternoon Tea, we technically had 10 minutes to get back to our rooms, get changed into our Wedding party dresses/tuxedo’s and return back to the hotel for the arrival of the photographer.
-We therefore had to run 30 minutes late for the photographer and literally be ready ASAP.
+• By the time we finished our Afternoon Tea, we technically had 10 minutes to get back to our rooms, get changed into our Wedding party dresses/tuxedo’s and return back to the hotel for the arrival of the photographer.
+We, therefore, had to run 30 minutes late for the photographer and literally be ready ASAP.
 Again wasting precious photo time in which was paid for!

 • During the Wedding party, friends and family were going to the wedding bar for drinks whereby there was only one member of staff.
 As you can appreciate this was getting busy.